Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/accuracy.md

 **STOP:** Do you see any issues with using RMSD to compare two shapes?
 {: .notice--primary}

 Even if we assume that the shapes have already been overlapped and rotated appropriately, we still need to make sure that we sample enough points to give a good approximation of how different the shapes are.
-For an extreme example, consider a circle inscribed within a square, as shown in the figure below.
-If we happened to sample only the four points indicated, we would sample the same points in each shape, and conclude that the RMSD between these two shapes is zero.
-This issue is easily resolved by making sure to sample enough points to avoid approximation errors.
+Consider a circle inscribed within a square, as shown in the figure below.
+If we happened to sample only the four points indicated, then we would sample the same points for each shape and conclude that the RMSD between these two shapes is equal to zero.
+Fortunately, this issue is easily resolved by making sure to sample enough points to avoid approximation errors.

 [![image-center](../assets/images/600px/circle_square_undersampling.png){: .align-center width="300px"}](../assets/images/circle_square_undersampling.png)
 A circle inscribed within a square.
 Sampling of the four points where the shapes intersect will give a flawed estimate of zero for RMSD.
 {: style="font-size: medium;"}

-However, all this has left open the fact that we assumed that we had rotated *S* to be as "similar" to *T* as possible.
-In practice, after superimposing *S* and *T* to have the same centroid, we will need to find the rotation of *S* that *minimizes* the RMSD between our vectorizations of *S* and *T*, and this resulting minimum will be what we define as *d*(*S*, *T*).
-It turns out that there is an approach to find this best rotation called the **Kabsch algorithm**, which requires some advanced linear algebra and is beyond the scope of our work but is described <a href="https://en.wikipedia.org/wiki/Kabsch_algorithm" target="_blank">here</a>.
+However, we have still assumed that we already rotated (and possibly flipped) *S* to be as "similar" to *T* as possible.
+In practice, after superimposing *S* and *T* to have the same centroid, we will find the flip and/or rotation of *S* that *minimizes* the RMSD between our vectorizations of *S* and *T* over all possible ways of flipping and rotating *S*.
+It is this minimum RMSD that we define as *d*(*S*, *T*).

+The best way of rotating and flipping *S* so as to minimize the RMSD between the resulting vectors *s* and *t* can be found with a method called the **Kabsch algorithm**.
+Explaining this algorithm requires some advanced linear algebra and is beyond the scope of our work but is described <a href="https://en.wikipedia.org/wiki/Kabsch_algorithm" target="_blank">here</a>.

 ## Applying the Kabsch algorithm to protein structure comparison